Stained Glass - Table of Contents

 Refers to a sheet of heavily folded glass that suggests fabric folds.

-A small diameter hand-held roller is manipulated forcefully over a sheet of molten glass to produce heavy ripples, while folding and creasing the entire sheet.
+A small diameter handheld roller is manipulated forcefully over a sheet of molten glass to produce heavy ripples, while folding and creasing the entire sheet.
 The ripples become rigid and permanent as the glass cools.

-- Wilipedia: Tiffany glass: Drapery glass
+- Wikipedia: Tiffany glass: Drapery glass

 Enamels